 Excelsior!
 Homeschool Co-op is a cooperative effort of families to enhance the home education of their children by participating together to provide classes for all ages, from nursery through high school.
-We meet weekly on Mondays for 27 weeks during the year.
+We meet on Mondays for 28 weeks during the year (see calendar for currently scheduled dates).
 Our current site is Bethel Church of the Nazarene.
 All students and family members begin the day together with Opening, where we have worship, announcements, flag salute, and prayer.
-Then, students participate in three class periods (see Class Registration for current schedule).
+Then, students participate in three class periods (see Classes Offered for current schedule).
 Parents teach or assist in two classes, with opportunity to fellowship or fill in as needed during the other period.
 We end our day with Closing, where all ages come together for announcements and prayer.
 Many families choose to bring a lunch and stay for a time of fellowship.

 9:30 – 9:45 Opening